bitrise-io/devcenter/_articles/en/monitoring/analyzing-your-app-s-data-with-trace.md

   base.

 ---
 [Once you have the Trace SDK](/monitoring/getting-started-with-trace/#installing-trace) installed in your app, Bitrise's Trace add-on will provide real time monitoring for your app's performance across its entire install base.
+You can track a wide variety of different metrics, all from the end users' perspective, to make sure that your app is performing as it should.

 ## Analyzing application performance